davidlougheed/strkit/README.md

 **Note:** `--min-reads` must be greater than or equal to `--min-allele-reads`.

+###### WITH TARGETED SEQUENCING DATA

+If you're running STRkit with targeted sequencing data, you should put STRkit in targeted mode with the `--targeted` flag, which slightly tweaks read re-sampling behaviour and increases the `--max-reads` default from 250 to 500.

 ##### REGARDING SNV INCORPORATION

 If you want to **incorporate SNV calling** into the process, which speeds up runtime and gives